AdelaideAuto-IDLab/PhysicalBackdoorDetectors/README.md

 ```
 .
 ├── asr_eval.py         # evaluate attack success rate
 ├── attack.tsv          # configure for attacks
 ├── dino_config         # configuration for DINO models
 ├── labels.csv          # labels
 ├── model.py            # configuration of model architecture
 ├── poison.py           # code to poison dataset
-├── README.md
+├── README.md           # README file
 ├── requirements.txt    # required packages to run this projectj
-├── script  # store all the scripts to generate results
+├── script/             # store all the scripts to generate results
-├── signs_object  #  store all traffic signs for MORPHING in MTSD
+├── signs_object/       # store all traffic signs for MORPHING in MTSD
-├── transformations  #  all transformation functions
+├── transformations/    # all transformation functions
-└── yolov5  # configuration and model architecture of YOLOv5
+└── yolov5/             # configuration and model architecture of YOLOv5
 ```